A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

-\textbf{Length Bias} refers to the tendency to favor responses of a particular length, such as a preference for more verbose responses which is also known as verbosity bias \cite{offsetbias, huang2024_finetuned_judge, zheng2023judging, ye2024justice}.
-Length bias can be revealed by rephrasing one of the original response into a more verbose one \cite{ye2024justice, zheng2023judging}.
+\textbf{Length Bias} refers to the tendency to favor responses of a particular length, such as a preference for more verbose responses, which is also known as \textbf{verbosity bias} \cite{offsetbias, huang2024_finetuned_judge, nips_llm_as_a_judge, ye2024justice}.
+Length bias can be revealed by rephrasing one of the original responses into a more verbose one \cite{ye2024justice, nips_llm_as_a_judge}.
 Even though these expansions do not introduce new information, there is still concern regarding changes to the original response in terms of perplexity, fluency, or style.
-Alternatively, previous study \cite{saito2023verbosity} investigated this bias by comparing multiple sampled responses and revealed a statistical tendency towards longer answers.
+Alternatively, a previous study \cite{saito2023verbosity} investigated this bias by comparing multiple sampled responses and revealed a statistical tendency towards longer answers.
 However, ensuring the comparable quality of multiple samples remains a challenging problem.

-\textbf{Self-Enhancement Bias} describe the phenomenon that LLM evaluators may prefer response generated by themselves \cite{zheng2023judging,ye2024justice}.
-Considering the significant self-enhancement bias, as suggested in \cite{ye2024justice}, we should avoid using the same model as the evaluator.
-This is only a stopgap, as we may not use the optimal evaluator when evaluating the most advanced LLMs.

-\textbf{Other Bias.} Diversity Bias refers to bias against certain demographic groups \cite{ye2024justice}, including certain genders \cite{chen2024humans}, race, and sexual orientation \cite{kumar2024subtle}.
-As revealed in \cite{chen2024humans}, evaluators' tendency toward visually appealing content, regardless of its actual validity, such as the text with emoji.
-Concreteness bias reflects that LLM evaluators favor responses with specific details, including citation of authoritative sources, numerical values and complex terminologies, which is called authority bias \cite{offsetbias} or citation bias \cite{chen2024humans,ye2024justice}.
-Furthermore, LLM evaluators may favor response with certain emotional tones, such as cheerful, sad, angry, and fearful, which is defined as seyiment bias \cite{ye2024justice,li2023examining}.
+\textbf{Concreteness Bias} reflects that LLM evaluators favor responses with specific details, including citation of authoritative sources, numerical values, and complex terminologies, which is called \textbf{authority bias} \cite{offsetbias} or \textbf{citation bias} \cite{chen2024humans,ye2024justice}.
+The negative effects of concreteness bias arise from the neglect of the factual correctness of these details, thereby encouraging hallucination \citep{agrawal2023language}.